Tenza/configurations/ArchLinux Installation/1 - Base System Installation.md

 #### Create folders and mount partitions

-We can now create a mount point for the installation of the system.
+Create a mount point for the installation of the system.

 ##### Desktop